daviddarnes/storage-form/README.md

 This Web Component allows you to:

-- Use regular form elements to maniptulate data in local storage
+- Use regular form elements to manipulate data in local storage
 - Invoke a `storage` event on the page to hook into elsewhere on the page
+- Maintain the forms state, using local storage, when the page is refreshed or reloaded
-- Optionally submit the form on the forms `change` event by ommiting the forms submit button/input element
+- Optionally submit the form on the forms `change` event by omitting the forms submit button/input element

 ## Installation